 - Know the signs and symptoms of heart disease.

-- Don’t skip your annual physical.
+- Always schedule their annual physical.